nikcleju/DSP_Course/Lectures/03_Z_Transform.md

     * when the input signal is first applied, and the transient response is present, the system is in **transient regime**
     * When the transient response has died out, the system remains in **permanent regime**, where only the input signal determines the output

 * Example: apply a infinitely long sinusoidal, starting from $n=0$

 ### Stability of a system and H(z)

-* Stable system: bounded input --> bounded output
+* Stable system: a bounded input implies a bounded output

 * Reminder: A system is stable if
 $$\sum |h[n]| < \infty (convergent)$$